Connecting with Code

 Rose-Hulman Summer Programming Camp

-The 2025 CWC camp face-to-face on-campus registration will open in March (probably the 10th if it is setup in time).
+The 2025 CWC camp face-to-face on-campus registration is now full..

 Newer to Coding / Younger Camp